Skynet966/TypeScript-Learnings/README.md

 # TypeScript-Learnings

-This is just a basic project to understand and take a glace of typescript.
+This is a project to make understand advance concepts and build a working Web framework with the use of Typescript.

 #### Run cmd: parcel index.html

 ## Project Description
-In this project we are going to request __jsonplaceholder__ using axios get_request to fetch todo whose id is "1".
-Then show the todo details like Id, title and completed into h2, h3 and h4 tags inside index.html.